-COM104 Introduction to Communication

-This course explores the way individuals make and share meaning by focusing on the communication process, communication competencies, ethical and cultural implications, and various types of communication including intrapersonal, interpersonal, small group, public, mass, mediated, and intercultural.
+COM104 Introduction to Communication 3 Credits This course explores the way individuals make and share meaning by focusing on the communication process, its cultural roots and implications, and various types of communication including intrapersonal, interpersonal, small group, public, mass, and intercultural.
 Special emphasis is given to developing public speaking skills by learning and practicing informational and persuasive speech composition and delivery.

-COM105 Interpersonal Communication
+COM105 Interpersonal Communication 3 Credits